 There is no Christmas without typical sweets.
 At every single house, there should be some turrón and polvorones.
 Turrón is a kind of nougat (usually very sweet) and made of almonds and sugar, although there are also made of egg yolk, or chocolate which is usually the kids' favourite.
 Polvorones are similar to shortbread cookies, but they are a bit softer.
 You can have them of different flavours like lemon, chocolate, and almonds, and they are made of pork fat, sugar, and flour.
 The perfect Christmas afternoon will be a table full of turrón and polvorones while you listen to some Christmas Carols (called Villancicos) on the radio or the TV.

 We all know that this year has been a hard one.
 However, a new year is coming and a new list of propósitos de año nuevo (New year’s resolutions) can be written to achieve our goals or, perhaphs, make our dreams come true.
 At Goya Languages we want to help you get your propósitos de Año Nuevo fulfilled.
-Do you wish to speak a New Language?
+Do you wish to speak a new Language?
 We have the Goya Method, to help you learn Spanish through communication.
-So, what about improving your Spanish with our conversation lessons where you will meet lots of new people while you practice!
-You can also practice Portuguese in lessons full of fun with our Carioca teacher.
-Do you want to get fit?
-Perfect!
-What about some Flamenco and Pilates lessons where you can practice Spanish and do exercise at the same time!
+So, why not improving your Spanish with our conversation lessons where you will meet lots of new people while you practise?
+A great plan to start in January!

 Whatever you are expecting to happen this new year, we hope your Christmas is filled with happiness, health, and love.
 From all of us at Goya Languages we want to wish you Feliz Navidad y Próspero Año Nuevo.

 Text: Ana Pérez